 Total Time: 37 minutes

-Yield
+Yield and Difficulty

-Makes 12 standard-sized muffins
+Yield: Makes 12 standard muffins

-Easy - Perfect for beginner and seasoned bakers alike
+Difficulty: Easy—great for beginner and experienced bakers

 - 2 ½ cups almond flour (finely ground, blanched)